-By March 2015 five full-length book reviews had been published.
+By March 2015 five full-length book reviews of The Diary of Mary Hardy had been published.
 All are very favourable.

 The links lead to fuller extracts from each one.

 1 | 6 March 2015 | The lengthy review in a top academic journal, The English Historical Review, is by G.M.
 Ditchfield, Emeritus Professor of Eighteenth-Century History at the University of Kent.

 “This daily record, meticulously kept over thirty-six years, of working life and entrepreneurship in late eighteenth- and early nineteenth-century England offers one of the most consistent, enduring and revealing primary sources of its period.”

 2 | 21 December 2013 | Emeritus Professor Richard G. Wilson is the former Director of the Centre of East Anglian Studies at the University of East Anglia (UEA) and an internationally renowned brewery and business historian.
 In his long, analytical review for the Parson Woodforde Society Journal he highlights Mary Hardy’s world as one of struggle, hard work and “constant upheaval”.